 In the past few years, Nashville residents have been seeking answers about the long response times from authorities for non-emergency accidents.
 While the Metro Nashville Emergency Services claim that they are doing their jobs as much as they are able with limited staff and resources, longer than average response times have many residents worried about their safety.

 In some cases of non-emergency calls like a car accident without injuries, residents have had to wait for several hours to talk to a police officer.
-With response times rating as average among the national listings, most residents understand that crimes of a more serious nature including violent crimes must be attended in order of priority, there is still concern about the lack of resources.
+With response times rating as average among the national listings, most residents understand that crimes of a more serious nature including violent crimes must be attended to in order of priority, but there is still concern about the lack of resources.

 In response to concerns from Nashville citizens, the Police Services Department has committed to opening an additional police precinct with over 100 new officers in 2022.
 These additional resources are intended to help shrink the response times of emergency personnel and build confidence in the residents of the area.

-Nashville is a vibrant entertainment capital of the midwest and has many natural and cultural gifts to offer its residents.
+Nashville is a vibrant entertainment capital of the Southeast and has many natural and cultural gifts to offer its residents.
 As in many large metropolitan areas, there are going to be some areas that are more prone to criminal activity, and the same can be said about some central metro Nashville neighborhoods.
 However, if you are thinking about moving to the Nashville area, there are still many lovely neighborhoods and suburbs where your family can enjoy a high quality of life.